Automation can increase conversion rate even by 15% and makes cross-channel traffic and multi-level funnel straightforward and easily controlled.

 Customer tracking also reveals inactive users easily.
 All you have to do is estimate the time when a customer becomes labelled as inactive.
 Marketing automation responds to inactivity with scheduled actions such as coupon reminders, personalized email, or special customized offers.
 You can make it a multi-stage process and use automatics to perform more than 1 action in case the first one doesn’t win back a customer.

-Cross-channel gamified programs
+Cross-channel gamified programs that scale automatically

 Automatics make multi-level campaigns easy to manage at every scale.
 You can combine many channels with various actions triggered automatically like a chain reaction.
 Firstly, define several goals for your audience like ‘spend at least $50’, ‘buy product X in next 7 days’, ‘leave a review of your favourite item’, etc..
 The key is to send an automatic email or SMS with a reward for reaching a particular goal.
 Additionally, each message needs to include information about the next challenge.
 Such promotions with gamified plot make customers encouraged to recurring visits.